APS Instruction for Authors

 A review-like treatment is unacceptable.
 Any discussion that could be written before the study was carried out should be deleted or transposed to the Introduction section.
 Focus the discussion on your results.
 Avoid unqualified statements and digressions from the topic.
 Avoid claiming priority and alluding to work that has not been completed.

 Authors are responsible for the accuracy of the references.
-Published articles as well as those in press (please state the name of the journal and enclose a copy of the manuscript) maybe included.
 In the text of the manuscript, references to the literature should be numbered consecutively and indicated by a superscript.
-Each reference should be number ed individually and listed at the end of the manuscript.
+Each reference should be numbered individually and listed at the end of the manuscript.
 Avoid using conference abstracts as references.
-“Unpublished data”,“classified periodicals”, and “personal communications” cannot be used as references.
+“Unpublished data”, “classified periodicals”, and “personal communications” can not be used as references.
 Old references should be replaced with updated ones.
 The titles of journals should be abbreviated according to the style used for MEDLINE (www.ncbi.nlm.nih.gov/nlmcatalog/journals).
 All authors should be quoted for papers with up to six authors; for papers with six or more authors, the first six authors should be quoted, followed by et al. Examples are given below.

 Articles in journals